wp-plugins/leenkme/readme.txt

 Yes, there is not a GUI interface for this yet, but if your URL shortener has a basic REST API then you can use the WordPress action hook 'leenkme_url_shortener' to change the URL shortener used.
 I wrote a post detailing [how to use the bit.ly URL shortener](http://leenk.me/2011/03/22/how-to-use-the-bit-ly-url-shortener-in-leenk-me/).

 == Changelog ==
+= 2.0.0 =
+* Final Release of 2.0.0
+* Efficiency updates (reduced number of jQuery calls when editing post)
+* Added Open Graph Meta tags for resharing in Facebook and LinkedIn (and other social networks)
+* Updated User Query to make compatibly with WordPress Multisite
+* Fixed substring bug in jQuery call for users with a lot of pictures
+* Now leenk.me is i18n Translation Ready

-= 1.4.0 =
+= 2.0.0b5 =
 * Using leenk.me API version 1.2
 * Added better error message handling

-= 1.3.14.1 =
+= 2.0.0b4 =
-* Fixed bug causing "Exclude from Profile" checkbox option for LinkedIn to not appear on posts.
+* Fixed issue with HTML entities appear on Facebook, LinkedIn, and FriendFeed.
+* Made some more code efficiency updates.

-= 1.3.14 =
+= 2.0.0b3 =
-* Fixed bug causing new installs to not get default settings properly when publishing new posts.
-* Raised priority of plugin action to deal with issues caused by Subscribe2 plugin users with a high number of subscribers.
-* Removed a bunch of unused code.
+* Corrected TinyURL and YOURLS shortener with Facebook bug, cannot use either with Facebook, because Facebook adds ?ref=nf to each link.
+* Removed shortlink call for leenk.me on non-admin pages.
+* Fixed javascript interval, too frequent and too close together.
+* Fixed non-escaped slashes on posts with single-quotes.

-= 1.3.13 =
+= 2.0.0b2 =
-* Big efficiency update for multiple user sites.
+* Minor fixes

-= 1.3.12 =
+= 2.0.0b =
+* More efficient Publish All Authors functionality.
-* Added LinkedIn Groups to service and plugin.
+* Added URL Shorteners to GUI.

-= 1.3.11 =
-* Removed Google Buzz...
-Google has killed the Buzz API.

-= 1.3.10 =
-* The last fix for Portuguese characters broke Cyrillic characters.
-Completely rethought the whole process and added new code.

-= 1.3.9 =
-* Fixed bug that causes certain non-UTF8 strings to trim too long and be rejected by a social network.
+* Major update to leenk.me post meta boxes.

 = 1.3.8 =
 * Updates LinkedIn TITLE and DESCRIPTION character limits, per their latest API notes